-The proposed activity is for the construction of two x single storey modular classroom buildings comprising a general learning area that will be fitted out with interactive whiteboards, air conditioning, electrical and data provisions, LED lighting and floor carpet tiles.
-The modular classrooms will be accessed by a covered verandah, stairs and a DDA compliant accessibility ramp.
+The proposed activity is for the construction of a single storey modular classroom building for the teaching of agriculture comprising a general learning area that will be fitted out with interactive whiteboards, air conditioning, electrical and data provisions, LED lighting and floor carpet tiles.
+The modular classroom will be accessed by a covered verandah, stairs and a DDA compliant accessibility ramp.